Domzou-kun/prpl/readme.md

 If you want to know about past versions, please refer to [version history](https://github.com/Domzou-kun/prpl/blob/main/docs/version_history.txt).

 ## LICENSE
-PyTorch has a MIT license, as found in the [LICENSE file](https://github.com/Domzou-kun/prpl/blob/main/LICENSE).
+prpl has a MIT license, as found in the [LICENSE file](https://github.com/Domzou-kun/prpl/blob/main/LICENSE).